Imagick/ImagickDemos/README.md

 ## Imagick-demos

 An example of all the Imagick functions.
 Or at least most of them.
 The site is hosted at http://phpimagick.com/

+This is currently being refactored to be easier to maintain and add examples to.

 ## PHPStorm stub file